amoazeni75/amoazeni75.github.io/index.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in Computer Science at <a href='https://www.sfu.ca/'>Simon Fraser University</a>
+Student in Computer Science at <a href='https://www.sfu.ca/'>Simon Fraser University</a>

 profile:
   align: right